-Sherwin Williams could have nailed it with Emerald but I completely missed what they were trying to do.
+Sherwin Williams could have nailed it with Emerald, but I completely missed what they were trying to do.
 Improve adhesion?
 Yeah, did that.
 What about the rest?
 If BEHR decided to improve adhesion, they would have a product very hard to beat.
 BEHR levels like glass, applies easy with brush, roller and sprayer, long working time, and have exceptional hide in all three of their trim paints.
 I don’t know who the guy is over at BEHR deciding on a higher degree of “acceptability” but I’m one painter who certainly appreciates the attention to detail by producing full feature-rich product(s).

 No question Emerald has great adhesion and you don’t have to wait 7, 14, 21 or 30 day cure times to get it.
 You get great adhesion now, and fast print and block resistance.
 We had good adhesion with a light scuff sanding on all our tests over surfaces you would typically apply a primer—skipping the middleman altogether.
 That could be used to your advantage in the right scenarios.

-Considering BEHR Premium Plus costs $21.21 out the door with my PRO REWARDS discount… I would throw twenty-two bucks at Emerald for the trade-off in features when needed but that is about forty bucks off Emerald’s shelf price.
+Considering BEHR Premium Plus costs $21.21 out the door with my PRO REWARDS discount… I would throw twenty-two bucks at Emerald for the trade-off in features when needed, but that is about forty bucks off Emerald’s shelf price.
 I suppose I would be more inclined to use a primer with PP to maximize adhesion when needed.
 Sherwin Williams is asking a bit much to compromise other features for ‘better’ adhesion at a premium price.

-In our area these would be my options Benjamin Moore Advance, BEHR Premium Plus (approx. $22), BEHR Premium Ultra, BEHR 3900 Waterborne-alkyd (approx. $26), PPG Breakthrough
+In our area, these would be my options Benjamin Moore Advance, BEHR Premium Plus (approx. $22), BEHR Premium Ultra, BEHR 3900 Waterborne-alkyd (approx. $26), PPG Breakthrough

 This concludes the short-version of the Emerald Review, but there is much more.
-I try to consolidate paint reviews to 5 of the 24 performance criteria.
-I hope the review provides some general insight as to how I shop for paint products and weigh options to qualify for use on a customers home.
+I try to consolidate paint reviews to 5 of the 24 performance criteria otherwise you would be reading about Emerald all day.
+I hope the review provides some general insight as to how I shop for paint products and compare options to qualify for use on a customer’s home.
 Feel free to ask questions.